syamantm/grinder-example/README.md

 grinder-example
 ===============

-Load test example with The Grinder, java, pico
+Load test example with The Grinder with java, dependency injection with PicoContainer

 References